divriots/dockit-core/playground/doc/playground.md

 In the examples below we will use `<dockit-playground-lit>` where appropriate.

-You can also use `<dockit-playground language="js" ...></dockit-playground>` directly, but then every time you'll need to pass `html` to the `scope` and pass `previewRenderer` which can only be done using `js story` and will be challenging due to quotes mishmash.
+You can also use `<dockit-playground language="js" ...></dockit-playground>` directly, but then every time you'll need to pass `html` to the `scope` and pass `renderStory` which can only be done using `js story` and will be challenging due to quotes mishmash.

 ### Simple template